kaethorn/mp3-report/README.md

 mp3-report
 ==========

-Audio file tag consistency reporter
+Audio file tag consistency reporter.

 ## About
 Finds out if there's something wrong with albums in your music collection.
+It's ready-only and produces a report.

 ### Features
 * groups results by artist, album and directory